Solar Energy Equipment

 Depending on your roof and the brand of solar panel, we match the best footing to attach your solar array to your roof.
 The most common roof types are composite shingle or metal.
 For a shingle roof, we drill into the roof surface and attach the footing, sealing around the footing to prevent leaks.
 For a standing seam metal roof, we attach clamps onto the standing seams.
 No matter which style, you can rest assured your system will stand up to the elements (including strong wind) and your roof will remain waterproof and structurally sound.

-Using the particular site and roof details supplied by NWES, IronRidge designs the mounting and railing system to be structurally sound and able to withstand up to 100 mile per hour wind and the snow loads for your location.
+Using your roof details and location, IronRidge provides custom engineering for your mounting and railing system.
+The result is structurally sound and able to withstand up to 100 mile per hour wind and the snow loads for your location.
+They are part of one of the largest solar mounting solution providers in the world, Esdec, which makes their warranty very bankable.

 For composite roof, attachments are made roof every four feet.
 Each attachment features IronRidge’s Three-Tier Water Seal with multiple layers of protection against water intrusion as described in this tech brief.
 Rails are made of marine-grade aluminum alloy then protected with anodized finish.
 Rail shape functions to resist twisting in wind.
 The result is Designed and Certified for Compliance with the International Building Code & ASCE/SEI-7.
 To learn more, see IronRidge’s Pitched Roof Design Guide or explore their website for ground mount or other situations.

-For mounting Tesla solar modules, we use proprietary Tesla roof attachments.
+We mount Tesla solar modules using proprietary Tesla roof attachments.

 Required External Equipment